Maik-Schulze/CCScripts/README.md

 github.lua
 ---------

-A program for downloading other programs from GitHub.
+A program for downloading programs from GitHub.

 Usage:
 - pastebin get zvx63NNF github